 The movement for colleges toward being test-optional has gained momentum over the last ten years.
-With COVID-19 changing this year’s high school experience, the trend is increasing.
+With COVID-19 changing the high school experience during the past few years, the trend is increasing.

-Senior year activities being on hold means that college admissions are placing even more emphasis on other college readiness indicators such as the personal essay, recommendations, resumes, and unquantifiable qualities such as character.
+When so many senior year activities were put on hold, college admissions placed even more emphasis on other college readiness indicators such as the personal essay, recommendations, resumes, and unquantifiable qualities such as character.

-One key factor that isn’t changing for college admissions is a student’s high school grade point average (GPA), and so it is very important to understand how colleges calculate your child’s GPA.
+One factor that is still key from that time period for college admissions is a student’s high school grade point average (GPA), and so it is very important to understand how colleges calculate your child’s GPA.

 Why Is Your High School GPA Important?